LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Message Types**: Supports different message types (LLMChat, GameEvent, DateEvent, CombatEvent) for filtering.
 - **Integration**: Works with SpeechBubbleManager to store all interactions for later review in the chat log window.

+### 10. `PlayLogEntry_Badmouthing.cs` (Custom Play Log Entry)
+- **Custom PlayLogEntry** for badmouthing interactions that includes information about the target pawn.
+- **Extended Functionality**: Overrides `ToGameStringFromPOV` to include target pawn information depending on the perspective of the pawn viewing the log.
+- **Perspective Handling**: Formats the log text differently based on whether the viewer is the initiator, recipient, target, or third party.
+- **Serialization Support**: Includes parameterless constructor and proper serialization methods for RimWorld's save/load system.

 ## Job Drivers

 ### `JobDriver_GoOnDate.cs`